google/grr-doc/developing-grr/setting-up-dev-env.md

 Make sure that you have `virtualenv` installed.
 It should be available in repositories of all popular Linux distributions.
-For example, to install it on Ubuntu-based distros simply run:
+For example, to install it on Ubuntu-based distros, run:

 ```bash
 sudo apt install virtualenv
 ```

-To create a virtual environment you just execute the `virtualenv $DIR` command where `$DIR` is the directory where you want it to be placed.
+To create a virtual environment you execute the `virtualenv $DIR` command where `$DIR` is the directory where you want it to be placed.
 The rest of the manual will assume that the environment is created in `~/.virtualenv/GRR` like
 this: